 3. Sustainable finance goes mainstream

 “Sustainable finance” searches are showing hockey stick growth (up 733% in 10 years).

 Sustainable finance is the practice of investing with environmental and social returns in mind.

-This concept is becoming increasingly mainstream and the many related searches under this umbrella term are growing with it.
+And many related searches under this umbrella term are growing along with this emerging startup trend.

-And as investors broaden their definition of Return On Investment (ROI), startups will look to prove more than just their revenue trajectories.
+As investors broaden their definition of Return On Investment (ROI), startups will look to prove more than just their revenue trajectories.